Vanilla Cupcakes with a Strawberry Surprise (Grain, Dairy, Nut Free)

 *This icing is really amazing and stands up so well to being in the fridge or being at room temperature.
 It really doesn’t matter either way – it stays the same consistency.
 It’s a great decorating icing, too.
 If you don’t eat these within a day, I would store them in the fridge or a cool place, only because of the eggs and the strawberry in the cupcake.

-How I frost my cupcakes: I am by no means a pro at cupcake frosting, but this is how I do it.
+How is I frost my cupcakes: I am by no means a pro at cupcake frosting, but this is how I do it.
 I put the icing in a big plastic bag and snip a little corner off.
 I then use the plastic bag to squeeze the icing out on the cupcake.
 I make a big circle on top of the cupcake and then continue spiraling until it’s the height I want.

 Depending on how much frosting you use for the cupcakes, you may have extra leftover because it makes a lot (oh darn).
 Here’s some good uses for it: